2013 South Shields by-election

-A by-election was held for the United Kingdom House of Commons constituency of South Shields on 2 May 2013.
-It was triggered by the resignation of David Miliband, the previous Member of Parliament (MP) and former Foreign Secretary, who had held the seat for Labour since 2001.
-The by-election coincided with local elections across England.
+A by-election for the United Kingdom parliamentary constituency of South Shields was held on 2 May 2013, triggered by the resignation of incumbent Labour Party Member of Parliament (MP) and former Foreign Secretary David Miliband in order to take up a position as head of the International Rescue Committee in New York City.
+It was won by Labour candidate Emma Lewell-Buck who held the seat with 50.4% of the vote.

-The by-election was won by Emma Lewell-Buck of the Labour Party with 50.4% of the vote.
 The UK Independence Party (UKIP) came second with 24.2%, with the Conservatives dropping to third with 11.5%.
 The Liberal Democrats' candidate came seventh with just 1.4%, the Liberals' or Liberal Democrats' lowest share of the vote at a by-election since 1948.
+The by-election coincided with local elections across England.

 Resignation of David Miliband

 The seat became vacant after David Miliband, the incumbent Member of Parliament (MP) and former Foreign Secretary, announced on 27 March 2013 that he intended to resign from Parliament, in order to take up a position as head of the International Rescue Committee in New York City.
+He had held the seat for Labour since 2001.
 In an interview with the BBC, he also explained that he "feared" his continued involvement in British politics was a "distraction" to his brother Ed's leadership of the Labour Party.
 Miliband's resignation was formally announced on 15 April.